Quantum adiabaticity in many-body systems and almost-orthogonality in complementary subspace: A motivating limit and interpretations

 Case (i) is satisfied if $\lambda$ is small.
 This is anticipated since if $\lambda$ is small, one expects that the Bures angle $\theta(\lambda)$ is still small as well, while both $\mathcal{C}(\lambda)$ and $\mathcal{D}(\lambda)$ remain close to one.
-We shall provide an explicit calculation from perturbative expansion in $\lambda$ shortly.
-As we shall see later, case (ii) is a manifestation of almost-orthogonality occurring in the complementary subspace of the initial state $|\Phi^{\,}_{0}\rangle.$ We now elaborate on the two cases of Eq.\ (\ref{eq: two cases}) in turn.
+To support this argument, we will present in Sec.\ \ref{sec: Perspective from perturbation theory} an explicit calculation based on the perturbative expansion in $\lambda$.
+As for case (ii), we shall see in Sec.\ \ref{sec: Perspective from almost orthogonality} that it can be understood as a manifestation of almost-orthogonality occurring in the complementary subspace of the initial state $|\Phi^{\,}_{0}\rangle.$ We now elaborate on the two cases of Eq.\ (\ref{eq: two cases}) in turn.